pfsense/docs/source/development/referencing-tickets-in-commit-messages.rst

 in the ticket to the relevant commits.

-When using these keywords immediately follow them by a # and then the ticket number, such as “Ticket #1234”.
+When using these keywords immediately follow them by a # and then the ticket number, such as "Ticket #1234".
 They are not case sensitive.

 The following keywords will reference a ticket but take no action on the ticket status: